-The Group has not early adopt the following new and amendments to HKFRS that have been issued but are not yet effective:
+The Group has not early applied the following new and amendments to HKFRSs that have been issued but are not yet effective in these consolidated financial statements:

-HKFRS 17 Insurance Contracts and the related Amendments Amendments to HKFRS 3 Reference to the Conceptual Framework Amendments to HKFRS 10 and HKAS 28 Sale or Contribution of Assets between an Investor and its Associate or Joint $\ensuremath{Venture}^3$ Amendments to HKAS 1 Classification of Liabilities as Current or Non-current and related amendments to Hong Kong Interpretation 5 (2020) Amendments to HKAS 1 and HKFRS Practice Statement 2 Disclosure of Accounting Policies Amendments to HKAS 8 Definition of Accounting Estimates Amendments to HKAS 12 Deferred Tax related to Assets and Liabilities arising from a Single Transaction Amendments to HKAS 16 Property, Plant and Equipment - Proceeds before Intended Use Amendments to HKAS 37 Onerous Contracts - Cost of Fulfilling a Contract Amendments to HKFRSs Annual Improvements to HKFRSs 2018-20201

-Effective for annual periods beginning on or after 1 January 2022.

-Effective for annual periods beginning on or after 1 January 2023.

-Effective for annual periods beginning on or after a date to be determined.
+HKFRS 17 and related amendments Insurance Contracts1

+Amendments to HKFRS 10 and Sale or Contribution of Assets between an Investor and its Associate or

+Lease Liability in a Sale and Leaseback3

+HKAS 28 Joint Venture2

+Amendments to HKAS 1 Classification of Liabilities as Current or Non-current and related amendments to Hong Kong Interpretation 5 and Non-current Liabilities with Covenants3

+Amendments to HKAS 1 and Disclosure of Accounting Policies1

+HKFRS Practice Statement 2

+Amendments to HKFRS 16

+Amendments to HKAS 7 and Supplier Finance Arrangement3

+HKFRS 7

+Amendments to HKAS 8 Definition of Accounting Estimates1

+Amendments to HKAS 12 Deferred Tax related to Assets and Liabilities arising from a

+Single Transaction1

+Amendments to HKAS 12 International Tax Reform - Pillar Two Model Rules4

+Amendments to HKAS 21 Lack of Exchangeability5

+- 1 Effective for annual periods beginning on or after 1 January 2023. - 2 Effective for annual periods beginning on or after a date to be determined. - Effective for annual periods beginning on or after 1 January 2024. - Immediately effective for the disclosure of the use of mandatory temporary exception (from recognising and disclosing deferred tax assets and liabilities related to Pillar Two income taxes) upon issuance of the amendments and retrospectively.
+The remaining disclosure requirements apply for annual reporting periods beginning on or after 1 January 2023, but not for any interim periods ending on or before 31 December 2023. - 5 Effective for annual periods beginning on or after 1 January 2025.